weliff/ifood-backend-connection-test/README.md

 ## Bussiness Rules

-* In iFood Platform, the Restaurants are open from 10:00 am to 11:00 pm.
+* In iFood Platform, the opening hour for the Restaurants are from 10:00 am to 11:00 pm.
 * A Restaurant may be **available**/**unavailable**.
 * A Restaurant may scheduled the status **unavailable**, due to the following reasons:
   - lack of delivery staff